canadaprogrammer/edx-first-ios-app/README.md

   3. Click "Show the connection inspector" on the Utility Area (the right hand side)
   4. You can see there are two connections on Referencing Outlets
   5. Remove 'counter' from it

+### "Failed to instantiate the default view controller for UIMainStoryboardFile"

+- If you accidentally deleted that view controller, or otherwise made it not the default, then you’ll see the error “Failed to instantiate the default view controller for UIMainStoryboardFile 'Main' - perhaps the designated entry point is not set?” when your app launches, along with a plain black screen.
+- To fix the problem, open your Main.storyboard file and find whichever view controller you want to be shown when your app first runs.
+When it’s selected, go to the attributes inspector and check the box marked "Is Initial View Controller".
+You should see a right-facing arrow appear to the left of that view controller, showing that it’s your storyboard's entry point.